Yelp/mrjob/docs/guides/configs-all-runners.rst

     we copy by appending
     ``#nameinworkingdir`` to the path; otherwise we just use its name.

-    This works with Spark as well.
+    This works with Spark on YARN only.

     .. versionadded:: 0.5.8